DevDesMinorIT/angular-sizzle/README.md

 ## How to use?

-First of all include Angular.js, Sizzle.js and Angular-Sizzle.js.
-Then, when instatiating your app, include 'ek.Sizzle' as a dependency.
+The current version of Sizzle.js (v1.9.3) is included, so you only have to include Angular.js and Angular-Sizzle.js.
+Then, when instantiating your app, include 'ek.Sizzle' as a dependency.

 	<script src="path/to/angular.js"></script>
-	<script src="path/to/sizzle.js"></script>
-	<script src="path/to/angular-sizzle.js"></script>
+	<script src="path/to/angular-sizzle-0.0.2.min.js"></script>
 	<script>
 		var app = angular.module('tehApp', ['ek.Sizzle']);
 	</script>